 Final exam.
-The final exam will be in person, July 6 at 2pm.
-The exam will be closed-book, closed-notes.
-You may use a single page of notes (standard letter-sized paper, with notes on front and back).
+The final exam will be online, open-book, open-notes.
+The final exam will be available on Canvas; once you download the final exam, you will have 2 hours to submit it on Canvas.
+The date(s) the final exam will be available will be determined later.
 The exam is type C: it must be done individually without any discussion with anyone else.